RenuzitV/COSC2767_Assignment3_FinalAssignment/Advanced_Scripts/README.md

 # Execution Steps

-* Run the Ansible Server Setup Script: Execute `setup_ansible_server.sh` on the EC2 instance designated as the Ansible server.
+* Run the Ansible Server Setup

+* Execute `setup_ansible_server.sh` on the EC2 instance designated as the Ansible server.

 * Run the Docker Server Setup Script: Execute `setup_docker_server.sh` on the EC2 instance designated as the Docker server.